Adolf Beck case: Biographical background

 Adolf (or Adolph) Beck was born in Norway in 1841, and educated as a chemist.
 However, he went to sea soon afterwards and moved to England in 1865, working as a clerk to a shipping broker.
 In 1868 he moved to South America, where he made a living for a while as a singer, then became a shipbroker, and also engaged in buying and selling houses.
 He soon amassed a considerable amount of savings, at one time earning £8,000 as commission for a sale of a Spanish concession in the Galapagos Islands.
 He returned to England in 1885 and engaged in various financial schemes, including an investment in a copper mine in Norway.
 Unfortunately the mine did not turn a profit, and he poured in more and more money until he had to put the mine up for sale.
 There were no takers and he was reduced to near-poverty.
-He was also in debt to the hotel in Covent Garden where he lived, had borrowed money from his secretary, and was chronically short of money.
+He was chronically short of money, in debt to the hotel in Covent Garden where he lived and had borrowed money from his secretary.
 Nevertheless, he tried to keep up appearances by dressing in a frock coat and top hat whenever he went out, even though they had become threadbare.